himanshu17hub/4-Stroke-Engine-CAD-model-/README.md

 ## 4-Stroke Engine Project
 ![Screenshot 2024-12-24 133207](https://github.com/user-attachments/assets/3f7b914c-c2d1-45bc-9842-86a94ebe6c2f)
+Welcome to the 4-Stroke Engine Project!
+Developed under the CIM Club of IIT ROPAR, this repository is a showcase of ingenuity and detailed engineering design.
+It houses all the SolidWorks files for a fully functional 4-stroke engine assembly, where each component—from the crankshaft and connecting rods to the piston and rings—has been meticulously crafted.

 This repository contains the SolidWorks design files for a 4-stroke engine assembly.
 The project includes the main assembly as well as all the individual components used to construct the engine.